 Step 3: Review for Non-Historic Property

 For non-historic property, HPO typically holds applications for the length of the required ANC notice period.
 HPO may also request photographs to confirm posting of the notice placed on the property.
-If an applicaiton clearly raises no historic preservation concerns, HPO may use its direction to sign off on the application before the notice period expires.
+If an application clearly raises no historic preservation concerns, HPO may use its discretion to sign off on the application before the notice period expires.

 Step 4: Review for Historic Property